-Lacking of rail link with containers terminal, and the overall poor conditions of Albanian railway network, its weak connections with network beyond Albanian borders, affects the performance and the productivity of the terminal and therefore the question of the land use v/s land area available becomes very important.
+Lacking of rail link with containers terminal, and the overall poor conditions of Albanian railway network, its weak connections with network beyond Albanian borders, affects the performance and the productivity of

 Terminal area limitations, and difficulties for terminal area expansion is another factor that creates restrictions for the container handling capacity.
 The operator should identify other possibilities in order to build distant container yards in order to increase the storage capacity.